 |7||Physical layer||1||Provide a physical medium for data exchange||Network|

-LLDP provides standard protocol in moving the data frames (as part of the data link layer) created from the data pockets (sent by the network layer) and controls the transfer as well.
+LLDP provides a standard protocol for moving the data frames (as part of the data link layer) created from the data pockets (sent by the network layer) and controls the transfer.

-LLDP protocol stipulates a standard set of rules and regulations for interaction between network devices in a multiple vendor network environment.
-It covers mainly the way a device identifies itself and publicize its’ capabilities in a network, by transmitting a pack of information about itself at a periodic interval, so that other devices could recognize it.
+LLDP protocol stipulates a standard set of rules and regulations for interaction between network devices in a multiple-vendor environment.
+It covers mainly how a device identifies itself and publicizes its’ capabilities in a network by transmitting a pack of information about itself periodically so that other devices can recognize it.

-The pack of information is part of the message contained in network frames (Ethernet frames) transmitted across nodes of the network.
-IEEE 802.1AB protocol is used in LLDP and it is vendor-neutral standard protocol.
+The information pack is part of the message in network frames (Ethernet frames) transmitted across network nodes.
+IEEE 802.1AB protocol is used in LLDP and is a vendor-neutral standard protocol.